uakfdotb/ghostpp/readme.txt

 Notes:

-I specifically link against the gcc-compiled versions of boost in the Makefile.
-If your system produces different libraries you may need to edit the Makefile and specify the correct libraries.
+If your system produces differently named boost libraries you may need to edit the Makefile and specify the correct libraries.
 The manual install of Boost also put the headers in a "boost_1_38/boost" directory in /usr/include so I was forced to move the boost subdirectory into /usr/include and delete the (now empty) boost_1_38 directory.

 ========================